 Is there a Cantonese Duolingo alternative?

-If Duolingo offered Cantonese, it would probably be your first choice.
+If Duolingo offered Cantonese for English speakers, it would probably be your first choice.
 The app's bite-sized lessons, gamification, and streak tracking make language learning addictive and fun.
-But Duolingo only offers Mandarin Chinese (and has no announced plans for Cantonese).
+But for English speakers Duolingo only offers Mandarin Chinese, not Cantonese.
+Its one Cantonese course is taught from Mandarin for native Mandarin speakers, so it is no help if you are starting from English.

 So what are the best Cantonese alternatives that capture what makes Duolingo great?
 Here is a comparison of apps that offer structured, gamified Cantonese learning.